lacodix/laravel-model-filter/docs/advanced-usage/filter-parameters.md

 identical filters, or you just want to use different headlines for the same filter when using it in different models.
 It would be kind of waste to create multiple filter classes for that.

-As an alternative you can just override the filters() method of the HasFilters trait.
+As an alternative you can just use the filters() method of the HasFilters trait.

 ```php
 <?php